Nealel/learning-notebook/README.md

 # learning-notebook
 This repo is a collection of personal learning notes taken from books, courses and conferences, as well as some "knowledge share" presentations I've run.

+Note: the format of the notes reflects the format of note-taking I was using at the time I made them.
+Some don't render natively in github currently, and need to be downloaded to be read

 ## contents

 ### Non-technical books